geraintmelville/WHO_project/README.md

 ### Known data issues

-- Missing values exist for some country-years; per the brief, these rows are dropped rather than imputed.
-- `Infant_deaths` and `Under_five_deaths` are highly correlated — check VIF
+- `Infant_deaths` and `Under_five_deaths` are highly correlated — check VIF (Variance Inflation Factor)
   before including both in the same model.
 - `Economy_status_Developed`/`Economy_status_Developing` are complementary
-  dummies — only include one to avoid perfect multicollinearity.
+  dummies — only one included to avoid perfect multicollinearity.

 ---

 ## 2. Ethical Considerations

-- **Data minimisation:** the minimal model should only use features a country would be comfortable disclosing without correlation risk (e.g. schooling, GDP, population) — explicitly excluding granular health statistics.
+- **Data minimisation:** the ethical model should only use features a country would be comfortable disclosing without correlation risk (e.g. schooling, GDP, population) — explicitly excluding granular health statistics.
-- **Informed consent:** the advanced model is never used silently; the app requires an explicit Y/N response before switching.
+- **Informed consent:** the robust model is never used without consent; the app requires an explicit Y/N response before switching.
-- **Feature justification:** for every feature in the advanced model, we document *why* it improves prediction and *what it reveals* if it did correlate back to a country's population.
+- **Feature justification:** for every feature in the robust model, we document *why* it improves prediction and *what it reveals* if it did correlate back to a country's population.
 - **Fairness check:** we test both models' residuals split by